InformaticsMatters/fragnet/fragnet-search/README.md

 ### Supplier results

-This is a simple JSON array of supplier names. e.g. `["MolPort","eMolecules"]`.
+This is a simple JSON array of supplier objects. e.g. `[{"name":"MolPort","label":"V_MP"},{"name":"eMolecules","label":"V_EMOLS"}]`.
+Each supplier object has a name and label property.
-If restricting searches to specific suppliers then specify the `suppliers` query parameter and give it the value of a comma separated list of suppliers.
+If restricting searches to specific suppliers then specify the suppliers query parameter and give it the value of a comma separated list of supplier names.
 These must be specified __exactly__ as found in the result of this query.

 ### Fragment Graph results.